Skip to main content

 You may see advice to run alembic stamp head to "fix" version mismatches.
 This is dangerous.

-alembic stamp tells Alembic "pretend this migration was applied" without actually running it.
+alembic stamp head tells Alembic "pretend all migrations were applied" without actually running any of them.
 This creates permanent database corruption where Alembic thinks your schema is up-to-date when it isn't.

 • You manually created all tables using create_all() and need to mark them as migrated